FixPlanet/FixPlanet.github.io/src/join-the-committee.md

    and expertise that isn't already well-covered by our [existing committee members](/committee.html).
 We value diversity, and would like this to be represented in our committee make-up,
-3. You have a passion for _somehow_ bringing technology, and critical thinking thereof, to bear on the climate (and associated) crises.
+3. You have a passion for _somehow_ bringing technology, and critical (re-)thinking thereof, to bear on the climate (and associated) crises.

 ## Operations